Renderings courtesy of Patrick Vogel. Above: a rack that is also a bench. Brilliance courtesy of local architect Jon Glasgow.

 Local architect John Glasgow of Interstices once proposed underground bike racks that pop up when needed so as to keep the city’s “sidewalk architecture and lighting” uninterrupted.
 Some avid bicyclists are annoyed at the fact that some of the designs prevent them from locking their bikes the way they want to, wanting good ol’ U-racks or serpentines.

-There is a happy medium though where massive infrastructure details a la underground parking systems could be avoided and the city could have a more a cohesive, consistent, and contemporary aesthetic with its bike racks (and ultimately avoid the cheesy and altogether tactless racks currently abound: we haven’t forgotten the fact that they’re so abundant that they were even used as “street sculptures” along Willow in a traffic calming experiment).
+There is a happy medium though where massive infrastructure costs be avoided and the city could have a more a cohesive, consistent, and contemporary aesthetic with its bike racks (and ultimately avoi

 “I have offered the city these designs but they opted to go cheap and mass-produced,” Vogel said.
 “All they cared about was getting the money and getting the system going with no patience and no heed to design.
 And when you go down that route, you get a city that looks cheap.
 You get thoughtless crap.”

-His designs are pure Vogel: clean, contemporary, and consistent.
+His designs are pure Vogel: clean, contemporary, and consistent—and though they’re not perfect (he needs to work on how to create designs where you can actually lock your bike properly), they’re better than what we have and provide opportunity to look toward the future.
 The lines are gorgeously curved, their silhouettes captivating, and their aesthetic non-intrusive: they would look in downtown or Bixby Knolls, Belmont Shore or Cambodia Town.
 And even more, as he is quite clear to point out, Vogel is local, whose work is throughout Long Beach.

 “It’s time to stop this nonsense and get back to making our city look good,” Vogel said.
 “The designs speak for themselves: they fit bikes, they’re made for both the bicyclist and the urban guy who appreciates a little love and beauty.
 Are they gonna be as dirt cheap as the racks from the out-of-state manufacturer?
 No. But they’ll be made locally and they’ll last forever.
 I want all those racks out there right now to have that guarantee.”